 I’m not 100 percent satisfied with the activity tracking:

-- “Walking equivalent distance” shows your calories burned as a walking distance.
+- Metric choice: “walking equivalent distance” shows your calories burned as a walking distance.
 I’d rather know how far I actually walked.

-- Some metrics like “Stay Active” aren’t consistent.
+- Inconsistency: I don’t understand why “Stay Active” doesn’t follow a logical pattern.
 For example, today I logged 9:33 minutes of inactivity and the bar turned red.
 However, the other day 9:44 minutes of inactivity is somehow within the optimal range still (see the below photo).

-- The “Recovery Time” metric punishes some forms of exercise more than others.
+- Subjective scoring: the “Recovery Time” metric punishes some forms of exercise more than others.
+According to Oura, most athletes will chronically be highly under-recovered.

 Recovery & Stress Management (Readiness)